philipwalton/blog/articles/2015-12-05-why-im-excited-about-native-css-variables.md

 <div class="Thanks">

-Special thanks to [Addy Osmani](https://twitter.com/addyosmani) and [Matt Gaunt](https://twitter.com/gauntface) for reviewing and to Shane Stephens for prioritizing and fixing a Chrome bug to get the demos working.
+Special thanks to [Addy Osmani](https://twitter.com/addyosmani) and [Matt Gaunt](https://twitter.com/gauntface) for reviewing this article and to Shane Stephens for prioritizing and fixing a Chrome bug to get the demos working.

 </div>